Holistic Utility Preference Learning for Listwise Alignment: Proposed Methodology

-\textbf{Odd-even Sorting Network.} In this work, we adopt the odd-even sorting network \citep{batcher1968sorting} for response ranking due to its simplicity and ease of implementation.
-As depicted in Figure \ref{fig:diff_sort}, an ordered sequence of $K$ elements can be achieved through a $K\text{-layer}$ sorting network.
-Each layer of the odd-even sorting network operates by comparing and swapping \textit{neighboring elements} at either odd or even indices, thereby organizing them in a desired order.
-The process of odd-even sort is divided into alternating odd and even stages.
-During the odd stage, all pairs of elements at odd indices (i.e., elements at positions 1 and 2, 3 and 4, 5 and 6, etc.) are compared, and swapped if necessary according to the desired order.
-In the even stage, all pairs of elements at even indices (i.e., elements at positions 2 and 3, 4 and 5, 6 and 7, etc.) are compared, and swapped according to given order.
+\textbf{Odd-even Sorting Network.} In this work, we adopt the odd-even sorting network \cite{batcher1968sorting} for response ranking, which shows promising performance in our experiments while maintaining implementation simplicity and efficiency.
 Given the predicted scores $\hat{\mathbf{s}}_{\theta} = \mathbf{M}_{\rm arp}(x,\mathbf{y}; \pi_{\theta}) = (\hat{s}_1, \ldots, \hat{s}_K)$ (as defined in Eq. \ref{M_ad}), we employ a $K$-layer odd-even sorting network to sort these scores in descending order.
-This sorting network operates through a systematic alternation between odd and even indexed elements.
-Specifically, we select elements at odd and even indices in an alternating manner.
-For each selected element $\hat{s}_j$, we compare it with the subsequent element $\hat{s}_{j+1}$.
-If the elements are not in the desired descending order, we swap them to ensure that the larger score precedes the smaller one.
-This process is repeated across all $K$ layers until the entire sequence $\hat{\mathbf{s}}_{\theta}$ is sorted from highest to lowest.
+This sorting network alternates between odd and even indices.
+In each layer, selected elements $\hat{s}_j$ are compared with their subsequent elements $\hat{s}_{j+1}$ and swapped if not in descending order.
+This process continues through $K$ layers until sequence $\hat{\mathbf{s}}_{\theta}$ is sorted.
+Appendix presents a comprehensive procedure of this sorting network.

-\textbf{Differentiable Swapping Operation.} Generally, this swapping operation can be expressed as Since the operations of $\max$ and $\min$ are non-differentiable, we need to modify the swapping operation to ensure the ranking process is differentiable.
-Following \citep{petersen2021differentiable,petersen2022monotonic}, we can refine the $\min$ and $\max$ as follows:
+\textbf{Differentiable Swapping Operation.} Generally, For adjacent pairs $(j, j+1)$ where $j \in {1,...,K-1}$, the swapping operation is defined as: Since the operations of $\max$ and $\min$ are non-differentiable, we need to modify the swapping operation to ensure the ranking process is differentiable.
+Following \cite{petersen2021differentiable,petersen2022monotonic}, we can refine the $\min$ and $\max$ as follows:

-where $h(\cdot)$ is a $s$-shaped function, which can be written as follows:
+where $h(\cdot)$ is a $s$-shaped function, which can be defined as:

 here $\alpha$ represents the steepness that controls the relaxation strength.
 Then, we can reformulate the differentiable swapping operations described in Eq. \ref{eq:diff_swap} for the $k\text{-th}$ layer using a $K \times K$ permutation matrix, denoted as $\mathbf{P}_k$.
 Specifically, a swapping operation at index $j$ during either the odd or even stage can be represented as $[\hat{s}'_{j}, \hat{s}'_{j+1}] = [\hat{s}_j, \hat{s}_{j+1}]\cdot \mathbf{p}_j$, where $\mathbf{p}_j$ is a $2 \times 2$ matrix defined as: